janschill/cern-solid-code-investigation/report/review-solid-spec.md

 ## Summary

 The specification defines a few terms in the beginning, which are crucial in understanding the document and Solid generally.
-The definitions shall not be introduce using other terminalogy as the original definitons are already short and concise:
+The definitions shall not be introduce using other terminology as the original definitions are already short and concise:

 "A data pod is a place for storing documents, with mechanisms for controlling who can access what."